 - a percolator*: the classic* stove top espresso maker.

-If you use water from a stream make sure to boil it at least 4 minutes to kill bacterias, parasites etc. that could be in the water.
+If you use water from a stream make sure to filter it or boil it at least 4 minutes to kill bacterias, parasites etc. that could be in the water.

 If you have 5 gallon container of water* in your car you don’t need to worry about that.

 You now can either boil water on a camping stove or a fire and then voila: enjoy your favorite camping coffee in the wild.

 You don’t like coffee?
 No problems, just take your favorite tea with you.
 Tea bags or loose tea and a reusable filter/a “tea-egg”* and you are set for your tea time while enjoying the wilderness around you.

 The idea if you go to enjoy the nature, the wilderness is always: don’t bring stuff with you that ends up as trash!
 Because in the wilderness there is one rule: leave nothing behind.
 Take everything back with you what you bring.
 That includes compost.
 Even if it is biodegradable don’t leave anything behind in the woods or on campsites where there are no trash bins.